mcculloughembedded/flubber/docs/first-test.md

 # Run your First Test

-These instructions assume you have already [installed](../readme.md) Flubber.
+These instructions assume you have already [installed Flubber](../readme.md#installation).
 All commands are run from your project's root directory.

-1. Create a new component
+1. Create a new component.
     ````
     flubber/scripts/main.sh new-component --name=myComponent
     ````